Live music at your wedding ceremony

 -

-A number of instrumental pieces on piano are already in my repertoire.
-The technique and time required to learn them is slightly higher than for songs accompanied by piano.
-I am first and foremost a singer, which is where my strength and talent really lie, so feel free to make use of that!
-Please know that I will gladly perform instrumental piano pieces at your wedding ceremony, but only those from my repertoire that I have already learned.
+A number of instrumental pieces on piano are in my repertoire.
+The technique and time required to learn them is slightly higher than for songs I sing and accompany with the piano.
+I am first and foremost a singer, which is where my strength and talents really lie, so feel free to make use of that!
+Please know that I will gladly perform instrumental piano pieces at your wedding ceremony, but only those from my repertoire that I have already studied thoroughly.

 -